 There are two types of electromagnetic interference that each cause different effects.
 The first type is known as “narrowband”.
 Narrowband interference comes from transmissions like radio and TV stations or cell phone signals.
 The other type of interference is called “broadband”.
 Broadband interference is caused from unintentional radiation created from things like electric power transmission lines.

-Highly permeable magnetic alloys are used to create radio frequency shields, and these materials are usually built in a closed container around the device that they are protecting.
+Highly permeable magnetic alloys are used to create radio frequency shields, and these materials are usually built in a electronic enclosure around the device that they are protecting.
 RF shielding absorbs radio frequency interference so that the electromagnetic radiation does not pass on to the device inside.
 Each layer of the magnetic metals exponentially diminishes the force of the electromagnetic waves.
 Unless a Faraday cage is used to conduct electricity while shielding, a traditional shield encloses the device.

 RF interference poses a problem for many different industries, so shielding solutions are an incredibly important part of keeping vital electronic devices functioning properly.
 That is why these products come in so many different forms.
 Sometimes this shielding can be applied in the form of a spray.
 This innovative acrylic based product can be sprayed onto plastic electronic housings.
 Nickel, silver and copper particles blended into the spray help to reduce or entirely eliminate interference.